ljholiday/Elonara_Social/docs/CONTRIBUTING.md

 ### JavaScript (`public/assets/js`)

 - Vanilla JS only; no bundlers.
-- Namespace custom data attributes (`data-vt-*`) when adding hooks.
+- Namespace custom data attributes (`data-app-*`) when adding hooks.
 - Keep fetch requests centralized where possible (e.g., invitation flows in `communities.js`).

 ### CSS

-- Use existing `vt-` prefixed utility classes where possible.
-New styling belongs in `public/assets/css/style.css` with the same prefix.
+- Use existing `app-` prefixed utility classes where possible.
+New styling belongs in `public/assets/css/app.css` with the same prefix.

 ---